 A new replacement box/bag will be left after collection.

 It can take up to two weeks to process your referral.

 After it is processed, you can use this form to check your collection days.

-Please report these through the missed bin collection form.
+Please use our report a missed clinical waste collection form.

 Other types of healthcare waste

 If these are non-infectious, they can be put in with your black sack collections.